Totally compatible structures on the radical of an incidence algebra: Totally compatible structures on

-\begin{thrm} Let $X$ be a finite poset and $K$ a field.
-Then totally compatible structures on $(J(I(X,K)),\cdot)$ are exactly sums of annihilator-valued structures $\bl$ on $(J(I(X,K)),\cdot)$ and linear combinations of the structures $*_\C$, where $\C$ runs through the set of $\approx$-equivalence classes of $X^3_<$. \end{thrm} \begin{proof} It follows from \cref{bl+lin-comb-*_C-tot-comp,tot-comp-bl+lin-comb-*_C}. \end{proof}
+\begin{theorem} Let $X$ be a~finite poset and $K$ a~field.
+Then totally compatible structures on $(\J,\cdot)$ are exactly sums of annihilator-valued structures $\bl$ on $(\J,\cdot)$ and linear combinations of the structures $*_\C$, where $\C$ runs through the set of $\approx$-equivalence classes of $X^3_<$. \end{theorem}